Nachimak28/lai-research-template-with-telegram-component/README.md

 ## Extending the app with a component
 Here the original app has been extended using the [Telegram messaging component](https://github.com/Lightning-AI/LAI-Telegram-Messenger-Component)

 The code has been changed in such a way so as to notify the running status of the demo application via telegram messages.
-If the messages stop or don't get received on a telegram bot channel when the app is, it means there is some issue.
+If the messages stop or don't get received on a telegram bot channel when the app is deployed and running, it means there is some issue.
 This notification acts as a heartbeat service for the admin who deploys the app.

 Sample Output: